51N157RU5/Atualizacoes-B.O.P.E/mpmission/readme.txt

-Copiar para pasta raiz do seu servidor!
+Copiar as PBO para pasta mpmission do seu servidor!